 Remember reading Dr. Seuss as a child?
-The oversized pages, rich with color and stylized text.
+The children’s books with oversized pages, rich with color and stylized text.
 The sturdy cover bent at the corners from being dragged around and propped open dozens of times.
 Fingerprints pressed into the glossy paper.

 Children’s books contain magic other books cannot replicate.
 Strong, easy to relate to characters coupled with artwork draws children and parents alike into the story.